 - You don’t have to pay a fee if you close your account by selling all your stocks and transferring the money to a bank account.
 But you may need to pay taxes if you made a profit.

-- You can transfer all just part of your stock holding.
+- You can transfer all or part of your stock holding.

 - If you do transfer all your stocks, it will automatically close your account.